 Donate To The Little River Railroad and Lumber Company Museum

-The Little River Railroad and Lumber Company Museum is small, local history museum telling the story how the town of Townsend began, along with the efforts to create the Great Smoky Mountains National Park.
+The Little River Railroad and Lumber Company Museum is a small, local history museum telling the story of how the town of Townsend began, along with the efforts to create the Great Smoky Mountains National Park.
 The Museum was incorporated in 1982 and with the help of the then Townsend Chamber of Commerce, the steam locomotive #2147 was purchased and moved to the Townsend location just before it was sold for scrap.
 The Museum offers Free Admission and is open seasonally.
 The Museum continues to operate through Donations and Souvenir Sales.
 The current project, the preservation of the Shay Locomotive # 2147 is an ongoing effort.
 We have two more projects in the planning stage.
-The Locomotive #2147 continually needs work to preserve it from the elements, so a covered landing is in the works.
+Locomotive #2147 continually needs work to preserve it from the elements, so a covered landing is in the works.

 We invite you to get involved with the Little River Railroad and Lumber Company Museum through your Donation.
 Please pick the project you want to support or we will apply your $$ where it is needed most.